A listeria food poisoning outbreak blamed for 4 deaths and dozens of sicknesses has been linked to Rocky Ford cantaloupes grown in Colorado.

-Free Rocky Ford Cantaloupe Recall Lawsuit Case Evaluation: If you or a loved one has been diagnosed with listeriosis after consuming Rocky Ford cantaloupes included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Rocky Ford Cantaloupe Recall Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating cantaloupes, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the problem?